• Skip to primary navigation

 • Lemon - A squeeze of fresh lemon juice adds a necessary acidity and pop of brightness to finish off this blackened corn.

-If you can’t get enough fresh sweet corn, try this Roasted Chili Corn Salsa recipe.
+If you can’t get enough fresh sweet corn, try this Roasted Chili Corn Salsa recipe, or creamy and spicy Cream Cheese Corn Dip.

 Equipment needed